i0h3org/Sudoku-Generator/README.md

 The --verbose option enables stream output, someone could convert this to file stream.
 The --assured option enables assurity, meaning the generation is looped until successful.
 The 90% success rate means most attempts will succeed in 2 tries or less, gravitating to 1 attempt.
 The --bench option determines whether to generate a new grid after each set of transforms, or to keep a stable grid and loop the transform set over that grid.

+I believe this generator can generate a few hundred thousand (2-4) in a second with transforms on modern hardware if optimized appropriately.
+This expected throughput is pipeline.
+Most recent micro-benchmark timeframe is 1000000 in 2.7 seconds.